1 day Inca Trail to Machu Picchu; Hike from the Km 104 to the Sun Gate

 4. Sun Gate

-The rest of the trek is fairly easy except for one small section called the monkey steps; you may need to climb on all fours like a real monkey!
-Once you reach the top of Sun Gate, Elevation (2,730mts/9,007ft), trust me, the feeling you get is just indescribable.
-The size and majesty of Machu Picchu will simply take your breath away.
+Once you reach the top of Sun Gate, Elevation (2,730mts/9,007ft), the feeling you get is just indescribable.
+The size and majesty of Machu Picchu will take your breath away.
 Take lots of pictures, there is no better view in the world!
 There are a few more small ruins between Machu Picchu and the Sun Gate.
 As you descend to Machu Picchu make sure to ask your guide about the passing ruins.
-You’ll eventually arrive at the first site in Machu Picchu, the famous Guard House, here you can take the picture perfect postcard photos.
+Eventually arrive at the first site in Machu Picchu, the famous Guard House, here you can take the picture perfect postcard photos.

 5. Guard House